hsqsh/fc-vpn/frontend/README.md

-# FC-VPN Frontend
+# BabelNet Frontend

-Vue.js-based frontend application for FC-VPN, featuring a modern dark-themed dashboard with real-time monitoring and user authentication.
+Vue.js-based frontend application for BabelNet, featuring a modern dark-themed dashboard with real-time monitoring and user authentication.

 ## Features